 - Resolution adopted at HRC47 | 8 July 2021

 A new resolution on Human Rights and Climate Change (A/HRC/47/L.19) was adopted at HRC47 by a vote of 46 in favour, none against and 1 abstention.
 The Council emphasized the urgent importance of continuing to address, as they relate to States’ human rights obligations, the adverse consequences of climate change for all, particularly in developing countries and for the people whose situation is most vulnerable to climate change.

 The Council also decided to incorporate into its annual programme of work, beginning in 2023, sufficient time, at a minimum a panel discussion, to discuss different specific themes on the adverse impacts of climate change on human rights.
 The Council encouraged the continued discussions among States and relevant stakeholders on the possible creation of a new special procedure addressing the adverse impact of climate change on the full and effective enjoyment of human rights.

-The Human Rights Council has adopted a resolution establishing the mandate of a Special Rapporteur on the promotion and protection of human rights in the context of climate change on 8 October 2021.
+The Human Rights Council has adopted a resolution establishing the mandate of a Special Rapporteur on the promotion and protection of human rights in the context of climate change (A/HRC/48/L.27 as orally revised) on 8 October 2021.

 Thanks to the tireless efforts of the core group behind resolution 47/24, the possibility of creating a new special procedure addressing the adverse impact of climate change was placed on the agenda of the Council, and was adopted with 42 votes in favor, 1 against and 4 abstentions.
 OP 15 of that resolution gives the impetus needed at the Council to discuss the establishment of the mandate of a Special Rapporteur on Climate Change and Human Rights, and the leadership it needs responding to the threat climate change represents to Human Rights.